- Colour Tan/yellow to light brown

 Do Fruit Flies Bite People?

 No, fruit flies do not bite people.
-They lack the piercing and sucking month parts of typical blood feeding flies.
+They lack the piercing and sucking mouth parts of typical blood feeding flies.
 While considered a general annoyance in homes and other institutions, fruit flies can be significant pests in food processing and handling structures.
 Because of their habits of visiting unsanitary sites, they have the potential to carry disease causing germs.
 When fruits infested with fruit fly larvae are ingested accidentally, it may cause gastrointestinal discomfort and diarrhea.

 Other pests related to Fruit flies